YJ-He/Flood_Mapping_SSL/README.md

 # **Enhancement of Urban Floodwater Mapping From Aerial Imagery With Dense Shadows via Semisupervised Learning**

-This is a PyTorch implementation of a semi-supervised learning framework for flood mapping.
-We will make it open once the relevant article is published.
+This is an official PyTorch implementation of a semi-supervised learning framework for flood mapping.
 The manuscript can be visited via https://ieeexplore.ieee.org/abstract/document/9924583/

 ## 1. Directory Structure
 After obtain the datasets, you need to process first and generate lists of image/label files and place as the structure shown below.
 Every txt file contains the full absolute path of the files, each image/label per line.